lidiaga/CosMx_pipeline_LGA/README.md

 Here you will find a modular and reproducible pipeline for the analysis of spatial transcriptomics data generated with the CosMx™ SMI technology by Nanostring®.
 The pipeline begins from the AtoMx™ SIP exported flat files, although it is optimized to work with an AtoMx™ SIP exported Seurat object, too.

-Hopefully, soon my thesis document will be available too, as a reference for a more profound insight into my work.
-For now, I hope what you find here is useful and interesting!
+Yo can also find my thesis document, as a reference for a more profound insight into my work, in the following link: [https://openaccess.uoc.edu/items/5f157f99-a9cd-4bdc-8eff-cc4f88187399#page=1](https://openaccess.uoc.edu/items/5f157f99-a9cd-4bdc-8eff-cc4f88187399#page=1).
+Hope you like it!

 ## Project directory structure